Dorset Council carried out a review of polling districts and polling places in the Dorset Council area during autumn/winter 2023.

 The (Acting) Returning Officer (ARO) for the Parliamentary Constituencies of Christchurch and Mid Dorset and North Poole was also consulted for the areas which come under Dorset Council.

-Following the end of the consultation period on 13 November 2023, all representations received will be considered alongside the (Acting) Returning Officer's comments and other factors and issues, including those identified above.
-A report will then be prepared, setting out the final proposals for consideration by Full Council at its meeting on 14 December 2023.
-The new arrangements will come into force, and publication of the revised electoral register will take place on 1 February 2024.
+Following the end of the consultation period on 13 November 2023, all representations received were considered alongside the (Acting) Returning Officer's comments and other factors and issues, identified below, and a report, setting out the final proposals, was considered and approved by Full Council at its meeting on 14 December 2023, with the minutes of the meeting also available.

 Further information and key documents